 January 3, 2019 - Is officially elected the new House speaker in a majority vote by the House of Representatives on the first day of the 116th Congress.

 January 23, 2019 - President Donald Trump declares his annual State of the Union address “canceled” after Pelosi sends word, she will bar him from delivering the speech in the House chamber while parts of the government remain shut down.

 September 24, 2019 - Pelosi announces the launch of a formal impeachment inquiry into Trump.

-February 4, 2020 - After Trump appears to ignore Pelosi’s attempt at a handshake prior to his State of the Union address, she can be seen on camera stoically ripping up her copy of the speech once he concluded.
+February 4, 2020 - After Trump appears to ignore Pelosi’s attempt at a handshake prior to his State of the Union address, she can be seen on camera stoically ripping up her copy of the speech once he has concluded.

 January 1, 2021 - Pelosi’s home is vandalized, according to police.
 The damage occurs after the Senate stalls on increasing stimulus checks to $2,000.
 The home of Senate Majority Leader Mitch McConnell, the other highest-ranking member of Congress, is vandalized the next day.

 January 3, 2021 - Is reelected House speaker.